Want greater public speaking presence? Here's how to have a conversation with audiences and get them to like you.

 Roger Ailes, You Are the Message (New York: Doubleday, 1988), 83.

-The above article is excerpted from my new book, Speak for Leadership, coming in January 2022.
-Click here or below to learn more and to pre-order your copy!
+The above article is excerpted from my book, Speak for Leadership.

 You should follow me on Twitter here.

 Gary Genard is an actor, author, and expert in public speaking training and overcoming speaking fear.
 His company, Boston-based The Genard Method offers live 1:1 Zoom executive coaching and corporate group training worldwide.
-In 2021 for the eighth consecutive year, Gary has been ranked by Global Gurus as One of the World’s Top 30 Communication Professionals.
+In 2022 for the ninth consecutive year, Gary has been ranked by Global Gurus as One of the World’s Top 30 Communication Professionals.
 He is the author of the Amazon Best-Seller How to Give a Speech.
 His second book, Fearless Speaking, was named in 2019 as "One of the 100 Best Confidence Books of All Time."
-The Online Meetings Handbook offers strategies and tools for speaking virtually.
-His latest book Speak for Leadership, coming in January 2022 shares the secrets of speaking with leadership presence.
-Pre-order a copy.
-To know more about TGM's services, Contact Gary.
+Speaking Virtually offers strategies and tools for boosting your online presence.
+His latest book is Speak for Leadership: An Executive Speech Coach's Secrets for Developing Leadership Presence.
+Contact Gary here.